ggnkua/bigbrownbuild-git/readme.md

 Which gccs to build.
 1=Build, anything else=Don't build.
 Can be toggled individually.

-### RUN_MODE

-Should we run this as an administrator or user?
-Administrator mode will install the compiler in the system's folders and will require root priviledges.

 ### BUILD_MINTLIB

 Only set this to nonzero when you do want to build mintlib.
 Note that if you don't build mintlib then libstdc++v3 will also fail to build, so you are advised to keep this on.